 Holding a terminal degree is expected for Professor of Practice positions.
-The terminal degree is considered to be a Masters Degree (which may be a Masters of Architecture degree, or a degree in an allied field when applicable such as a Masters of Fine Arts, Masters of Urban
+The terminal degree is considered to be a Masters Degree (which may be a Master of Architecture degree, or a degree in an allied field when applicable such as a Master of Fine Arts, Master of Urban Planning, Master of Urban Design, Master of Landscape Architecture or Master of Community Development).
+A professionally accredited five-year Bachelor of

+School of Architecture + Community Development 4001 W. McNichols Road Detroit, MI 48221

-Planning, Master of Urban Design, Master of Landscape Architecture or Master of Community Development).
-A professionally accredited five-year Bachelor of Architecture Degree, in conjunction with significant experience in professional practice, is also eligible for terminal degree status.
+Architecture Degree in conjunction with significant experience in professional practice is also eligible for terminal degree status.

-Candidates for Professor of Practice must have at least eight years of full-time professional practice experience in their area of expertise.
-Valid and active professional licensure is a very desirable qualification in most instances, but is not mandatory in all cases.
+Candidates for Professor of Practice should have several years of full-time professional practice experience in their area of expertise and several semesters of prior university-level teaching experience commensurate with the expected teaching responsibilities to be assigned.
+Valid and active professional licensure is a desirable qualification in most instances but is not mandatory in all cases.